mlibre/linux_essential_tutorial_presentation/README.md

-# linux essential presentation
+# linux essential presentation for teching
-linux essential presentation with created with impress.js. its useful for linux teacher.
+linux essential presentation for tech linux.
+useful for linux teacher.
+created with impress.js.

 download zip project and open index.html with good browser.